erikrikarddaniel/gtdb-trees/trees/README.md

     Search, delete one, search again, repeat until the search gives no *leaf* nodes.

+12. Remove bootstrap values, first by replacing "^[0-9]+$" with space and then "^[0-9]+:" with space, in regex mode.

-11. Save to the trees directory with the proper release subdirectory, by exporting to Newick format.
+13. Save to the trees directory with the proper release subdirectory, by exporting to Newick format.
 Use `.newick` as suffix and name the file e.g.
     `ar122_r95_family.newick`.

-12. Remove all rank prefixes (".*[a-z]__") and save as a separate file with a name like `ar122_r95_family_noprefix.newick`.
+14. Remove all rank prefixes (".*[a-z]__") and save as a separate file with a name like `ar122_r95_family_noprefix.newick`.

 Make sure you start each rank's tree with the full tree, otherwise upper ranks